rociojoo/CranTaskView-Track/checks/README.md

 ### Github

 We wanted to make a concentrated effort to allow github packages on the TaskView.
-However, github is generally not the endpoint for packages at the end of their project life cycle, but stead is a collaborative tool for the ongoing creating and sharing of software as it develops.
+However, github is generally not the endpoint for packages at the end of their project life cycle.
+Instead github is used as a collaborative tool for the ongoing creating and sharing of software as it develops.
 This means that build quality and reliability of packages on github can not be gauranteed at any particular moment.

 We understand that attempting to run cran checks on packages inwhich the developer never expected it to pass stringent cran checks nor be included on this list is a bit unfair.